kartonfarkas/api_docs/source/suite/index.rst

 =========

 Suite API provides programmatic access to our service.
-Most of our customers are using our APIs to automate working with `Contacts <http://emarsys-dev.readthedocs.org/en/latest/suite/contacts/index.html>`_, `Email Campaigns <, Launches, or Export Data related to contacts and launches.
+Most of our customers are using our APIs to automate working with `Contacts <http://emarsys-dev.readthedocs.org/en/latest/suite/contacts/index.html>`_, `Email Campaigns and Launches <http://emarsys-dev.readthedocs.org/en/latest/suite/emails/index.html>`_, or `Export Data <http://emarsys-dev.readthedocs.org/en/latest/suite/exports/index.html>`_ related to contacts and launches.

-If you have already connected successfully to the API you might want to move straight to the Use Cases, where we show you a number of typical API-related scenarios.
+If you have already connected successfully to the API you might want to move straight to the `Use Cases <http://documentation.emarsys.com/?page_id=357>`_, where we show you a number of typical API-related scenarios.

 For each Suite API request you need: